Writing by Scott on Monday, 22 of December , 2014 at 10:06 am

 Jackson and Scott continue to be active in Cub Scouts.
 This is Jackson’s last year as a Cub Scout and he plans to move on to Boy Scouts this spring.

 Lindsay is 15 now.
 She loves being a student at Ballard High School.
 She is very active in student government acting as sophomore vice president.
 She is secretary of SLAM (student’s lives always matter) club, which is a student suicide prevention group.
 Lindsay joined the National Honors Society this fall and she participated on swim team for the second year.
-She just joined the BHS inclusion basketball team, which is a league that integrates students with special needs and they participate in the Special Olympics.
+She just joined the BHS inclusion basketball team and uses grow taller ebook to get even more taller than she is, which is a league that integrates students with special needs and they participate in the Special Olympics.
 Last spring Linz played fast pitch softball for the first time and she absolutely loved it.
 Her greatest wish right now is to get signed up for driver’s ed. so she can get her permit and start driving!